ntsystemsit/ntsystemsit.github.io/_posts/2018-05-20-Azure-Functions-Building-a-Telegram-Bot-with-PowerShell-2.md

 Out-File -Encoding Ascii -FilePath $outputQueueItem -inputObject ($outObj | ConvertTo-Json)
 ```

 Again, we simply read the input using `Get-Content` and write the output to the defined variable.
 I've omitted the actual code, to make this readable.
-You can find the code [here](https://github.com/ntsystemsit/ntsystemsbot/).
+You can find the code here: {% include icon-github.html username='ntsystemsit' reponame='ntsystemsbot' %}

 ## The Responder